simonswu23/Scripts/README.md

   - 25% boost to attack and defense
   - Traps and harshly lowers attackers offensive stats on hit
   - Drains 1/16th hp from trapped foes at the end of each turn

 - Thievul Crest
   - no longer raises special attack on entry
   - all stat drops this pokemon inflicts are doubled

-- Cacturne Crest
-  - raises attack and special attack by 1 if attacking before the target
-  - x1.3 boost to offenses

 ### New Items
 - Poison Potion